princenyeche/GroovyScript/README.md

 # GroovyScript
-A Repo of Groovy Scripts for Atlassian Server.
-Script Runner Add-on required to execute the below scripts.
+A repo of groovy scripts for Atlassian server and cloud.
+Scriptrunner add-on required to execute the below scripts.

 ## Behaviour Scripts
 * [allowEpic.groovy](https://github.com/princenyeche/GroovyScript/blob/master/allowEpic.groovy) - Allow user to create issue type if in allowed list